ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [DYNAMIXEL-X](#dynamixel-x)

-- **DYNAMIXEL-X** Series: Operating Voltage may differ depending on what model to be selected.
+Operating Voltage may differ depending on what model to be selected.
 See the following table.

 | Symbol |             Operating Voltage             |              Recommended              |
 |:------:|:-----------------------------------------:|:-------------------------------------:|